A pile of pancakes can make a big difference!

 Carla pointed out that, “All money raised stays locally and that any left-over food from the breakfast goes to the local food bank for redistribution out to those who need it.”

 There are currently about 34 members of the St. Joseph Island Lions’ Club with 8-10 volunteers who regularly run the monthly pancake breakfast.
 Carla is co-chair, along with Sherry Rogers.

-Suppliers of food on the menu comes from St. Joseph Island, including from Island Market for most of the ingredients, maple syrup from Mountain Maple Products , eggs from Whipawheel Farm and coffee from St. Joseph Island Coffee Roasters.
+Suppliers of food on the menu come from St. Joseph Island, including from Island Market for most of the ingredients, maple syrup from Mountain Maple Products, local eggs and coffee from St. Joseph Island Coffee Roasters.

-I was surprised to learn that the Lions club also do private breakfasts for different groups like family reunions for other special events.
-One they’ve been doing for a few years now is for the Sailor’s Boat Race on the island during the Summer.
+I was surprised to learn that the Lions club also does private breakfasts for different groups like family reunions for other special events.
+They’ve been doing this for a few years now for the Sailor’s Boat Race on the island during the Summer.

 The pancake breakfast happens year-round on the 4th Sunday of each month, except for December.
 During the months of January, February and March, the breakfast is held at the Royal Canadian Legion, 1534 10th Side Rd.
 Richards Landing, St. Joseph Island, Ontario.